Workiva/over_react/doc/wrapping_js_components.md

 Now that you have a fully-fledged Dart wrapper for your JS component, you'll want to add some tests!
 Hopefully the library exporting the JS component has adequate tests for the actual functionality, so the tests to be added on the Dart side are those that exercise the interop.
 We highly recommend two different tests:

-1. A test to verify the component mounts without errors
+1. A test to verify the component mounts without errors.
-1. Tests for any function props
+1. Tests for any function props.
+These are particular error prone and are covered in more detail below.

 More test cases may be necessary, or simply preferred, but those should be considered the baseline to start from.